The Three Card System

 The Digital Card

-It lives in your phone and is used for groceries, restaurants, gas, and just about everything else you buy day to day.
-The specific card matters less than how you’re using it.
-What you want is something that works reliably with your mobile wallet, gives you solid rewards in your normal categories, and is accepted almost everywhere.
+The Digital Card: This is your default spending card.
+It lives in your phone and handles groceries, restaurants, gas, and most everyday purchases.
+The specific card matters less than how you're using it.
+What matters is that it works reliably with your mobile wallet, gives you decent rewards for your normal spending, and is accepted in most places you shop.

 You want: